LHolmberg/chess/readme.md

 # ChessAI

-A chess program, you vs ai.
+A chess game, you vs ai.

 # TODO
 # Movement: